-We’ve previously covered virtual Richmond experiences you can do from the comfort of your own living room, but here are six other ways you can stay connected to Richmond during the COVID-19 lockdown.
+We’ve previously covered virtual Richmond experiences you can enjoy from the comfort of your own home, but here are six more ways you can stay connected to Richmond during the COVID-19 lockdown.

 1. Stay Home And Plan Ahead

 Many of us have wisely decided to stay at home during this time to help slow the spread of COVID-19.
 Staying at home and practicing physical distancing are the two best things we can do right now so we can get back to enjoying the little things—like dining out or enjoying a pint from a craft brewery.
 On that note, it’s not too early to start planning what you’ll do when restrictions are lifted.
 Visit our Open for Business page or our restaurant page to see what’s open now.

 Fuggles & Warlock Craftworks | Photo: John Lee

 2. Support local retailers

 Wondering which stores are open and what they’re offering?
 We’ve got a comprehensive list of just that, right here.
 Small businesses are often the backbone of every community and right now, they’re shouldering the bulk of the virus’ impact.
 Let’s continue to offer our support to local businesses that are keeping their doors open to the community.